hctwist/computational-graph/README.md

 Although some simple nodes come in the framework, the real power comes from creating custom nodes.

-Every node must inherit from the `Node<TOuptut>` class, where `TOutput` is the output type of the node being created.
+Every node must inherit from the `Node<TOutput>` class, where `TOutput` is the output type of the node being created.
 Take this `TripleNode` as an example, which takes in a single integer and multiplies it by three:

 ```csharp